Zio Enzo is possibly not the uncle of anyone I know.

 Back in the United States, some people have the feeling that Europeans are all high-brow culture buffs.
 That the average person’s evening in any city from Lisbon to Istanbul is taken up listening to piano concertos and sipping champagne in some enormous drawing room.

 I admit that I was once guilty of it.
-I’s the impression Hollywood gives us.
+It’s the impression Hollywood gives us.

-Maybe we’ve seen some Woody Allen films and just decided that everyone in Europe is rich and has exquisite taste in food and art.
+Maybe we’ve seen some Woody Allen films and just decided that everyone in Europe is rich and has exquisite taste in food, wine and the arts.

 What we don’t know is that Europe, like anywhere else, is secretly full of rednecks!

 Attack of the Euro-Rednecks